 Fortunately, our trained personal injury lawyers are here for you during this difficult time.
 At our office, we receive important questions from concerned individuals every single day, and it is our goal to answer all of them thoughtfully and thoroughly, no matter which personal injury practice area you have questions about.
 These questions to ask personal injury lawyer—and the attorney’s answers—can help you decide which lawyer should take your case.

 Regardless of the injury that you have sustained, you should be armed with several key questions during your introductory consultation with a personal injury lawyer.
 According to AVVO, there are 10 must-ask questions you should inquire of any personal injury lawyer before hiring them.
 They are:

-Here is a breakdown of some of the questions we most commonly hear from new clients:
+Here you'll find an infographic followed by a breakdown of the answers for nine questions we most often hear from new clients.

 The term “personal injury” covers a gamut of accidents.
 Personal injury lawyers often specialize in particular types of cases, such as auto accidents or wrongful death, and it is critical to find a personal injury lawyer with considerable experience in your type of injury.
 This is especially true if your injuries derived from a defective product or dangerous drug, since these are more specialized areas of law than the more common auto accident or slip and fall cases.

 At many firms, your personal injury lawyer may not handle every aspect of your case.
 Other professionals, such as paralegals and legal secretaries, handle a great deal of the paperwork and research that goes into winning your case.
 As a result, your legal fees may be lower because your attorney is not doing the work that their subordinates can do well.
 However, you should also ask about the experience level of any paralegals and others who might work on your case.